rephillips/debugging_splunk/README.md

 1. install the collect-stacks.sh script onto the host https://github.com/rephillips/debugging_splunk/blob/main/collect-stacks.sh

-2. give the file executable permissions chmod +x collect-stacks.sh
+2. give the file executable permissions:

+chmod +x collect-stacks.sh

-3.) install elfutils
+3.) install elfutils:

 yum install elfutils

-4.) create the output directory
+4.) create the output directory:

 cd /tmp
 mkdir splunk
 the default output directory in the script is /tmp/splunk

-5.) check the pid of main splunkd
-./splunk status | grep PID:

-note: the script will automatically pick up the main splunkd pid

-6.) execute the script:
+5.) execute the script:
 ./collect-stacks.sh

 the default script parameters are to collect a stack every .5 sec 1000 times.
 These defaults are sufficient.